veltzer/pyflexebs/README.md

     $ sudo ./pyflexebs-[version] service_uninstall

+# How to start the service

+    $ sudo ./pyflexebs-[version] service_start

+or

+    $ sudo systemctl start pyflexebs.service

+# How to stop the service

+    $ sudo ./pyflexebs-[version] service_stop

+or

+    $ sudo systemctl stop pyflexebs.service

 # Reducing AWS EBS Volumes

 Assuming we want to reduce EBS, the first thing we will need to do is to make a note of the root volume’s block device name and our instance’s availability zone